gsivashov/a_category_parser/README.md

 # Usage

-Scipt expects that website is defined in HOST variable It will crawl starting from URLs defined in urls variable in 86 row Respondes with dictionary with Tree branches staring from pages in urls list to last element
+Scipt expects that website is defined in HOST variable.

+It will crawl starting from URLs defined in urls variable in 86 row.

+Respondes with dictionary with Tree branches staring from pages in urls list to last element

 ```